 Heat Speak is an indie folk group led by singer-songwriter Dario Ré.
 His impassioned poetics sung in English and French are supported by dynamic musicianship and intricate arrangements to create a unique blend of indie folk, chamber pop and world fusion.

 The founding collaborations with violinist Phil Pintor began in 2014 in the budding music city of Spokane, Washington.
 They began collecting musicians to record what became the 2017 record, Aspen Artichoke released independently under the eponymous band name Dario Ré.
 Following its release, a rotating cast of musicians banded around Ré to perform throughout the Pacific Northwest many of whom formally united as Heat Speak in 2018.

 In 2019, Heat Speak played approximately 60 live shows in the Pacific Northwest and were nominated for a Bartlett Award as Best Local Folk Band/Artist.
-Their debut album, To Love Wind is slated for release September 2020.
+Their debut album, To Love Wind was released independently September 2020.

-Heat Speak features: Dario Ré (guitar, piano, ukulele, vocals, production), Phil Pintor (violin, mandolin, piano), Michael Starry (upright bass), Chris Kelsey (drums), Andie Daisley (vocals), Zack Zuniga (percussion), Caroline Bickford (cello), Tim Gales (mandocello, cello, vocals) and Rick Estrada (guitars, vocals).
+Heat Speak features: Dario Ré (guitars, piano, ukulele, vocals, percussion, production), Phil Pintor (violins, mandolin, piano), Michael Starry (upright bass), Chris Kelsey (drums), Andie Daisley (vocals), Zack Zuniga (percussion), Caroline Bickford (cello), Tim Gales (mandocello, cello, vocals) and Rick Estrada (guitars, vocals).